 An enterprise is data-centric to the extent that all application functionality is based on a single, simple, extensible, federate-able data model.

-An early step along the way to becoming data-centric is to establish a model of the common concepts used across your business.
+An early step along the way to becoming data-centric is to establish a semantic model of the common concepts used across your business.
 This might sound like a huge undertaking, and perhaps it will be if you start from scratch.
-A better option is to adopt an existing core model that has been designed for businesses and has a track record of success, such as gist.
+A better option is to adopt an existing core semantic model that has been designed for businesses and has a track record of success, such as gist.

-Gist is an open source model created by Semantic Arts.
+Gist is an open source semantic model created by Semantic Arts.
 It is the result of more than a decade of refinement based on data-centric projects done with major corporations in a variety of lines of business.
 Semantic Arts describes gist as “… designed to have the maximum coverage of typical business ontology concepts with the fewest number of primitives and the least amount of ambiguity.”
 The Wikipedia entry for upper ontologies compares gist to other ontologies, and gives a sense of why it is a match for corporate data management.

 This blog post introduces gist by examining how some of the major Classes and Properties can be used.
 We will not go into much detail; just enough to convey the general idea.